-The closure of the Bhubezi Healthcare Clinic and the establishment of a new local clinic: An investigation into local knowledge, global challenges, and lessons learned (GCRF QR Funding)
+The closure of the Bhubezi Healthcare Clinic and the establishment of a new local clinic: An investigation into local knowledge, global challenges, and lessons learned (QR GCRF Funding)

-This research maps local community perceptions and knowledge surrounding the sudden closure of the regional Bhubezi Healthcare Clinic.
-We are employing qualitative interview methods to ascertain local understandings of the clinic and its closure, the resulting unmet needs, and appropriate means of servicing those needs.
-The research is designed to address the community-defined need for exploring the closure, and to inform the building and operation of a new local clinic: a new clinic was the single greatest need identified in 2018 in a comprehensive needs analysis conducted by partner Pala Forerunners.
+This research mapped local community perceptions and knowledge surrounding the sudden closure of the regional Bhubezi Healthcare Clinic.
+We employed qualitative interview methods to ascertain local understandings of the clinic and its closure, the resulting unmet needs, and appropriate means of servicing those needs.
+The research was designed to address the community-defined need for exploring the closure, and to inform the building and operation of a new local clinic: a new clinic was the single greatest need identified in 2018 in a comprehensive needs analysis conducted by partner Pala Forerunners.

-Networking for community-led development interviews in Zimbabwe (GCRF QR Funding)
+Networking for community-led development interviews in Zimbabwe (QR GCRF Funding)

-We are hosting a networking workshop at the University of Pretoria with new collaborators from academia and NGOs in Zimbabwe, to explore potential for expanding our work from South Africa into Zimbabwe, a lower income DAC country.
-In South Africa, we have developed and tested new community-led qualitative interview methods to identify locally-defined and previously unrecognised community needs, and to map local perceptions of development concepts such as work and livelihood in communities bordering Zimbabwe.
-This workshop facilitates significant expansion of our work, with significantly broader impact.
+We hosted networking workshops at the University of Pretoria and Lupane State University with new collaborators from academia and NGOs in Zimbabwe, to explore potential for expanding our work from South Africa into Zimbabwe, a lower income DAC country.
+This workshop facilitated significant expansion of our work, with significantly broader impact.

-Gender and well-being in rural sedentary South African communities (GCRF QR Funding)
+Gender and well-being in rural sedentary South African communities (QR GCRF Funding)

-This project employed interdisciplinary perspectives to fundamentally re-map approaches to the development concepts health, well-being, work, and livelihood among women and girls in rural sedentary communities surrounding Kruger National Park (KNP).
-The project built on Pala Forerunners’ established quantitative needs assessment interviews, which interview every adult in each community to identify, in a grassroots way, the community’s biggest development needs.
+This project employed interdisciplinary perspectives to explore the development concepts health, well-being, work, and livelihood among women and girls in rural communities surrounding Kruger National Park (KNP).
+The project built on Pala Forerunners’ established quantitative needs assessment interview methods, which engage with every adult in a rural community one-on-one to identify, in a grassroots way, the community’s development needs.
 This project adapted those methods, and the established framework, towards qualitative interview methods, and conducted essential design and scoping work for investigating lived experience and local knowledge of women.